-The project is working with partners across 50 countries including South Africa.
-It has been working in partnership with the South African National Biodiversity Institute (SANBI) for the past ten years.
-A new agreement between the partners was signed in 2010 until 2015 with the intention to further renew it until 2020.Through the work of the Millennium Seed Bank partnership project in South Africa many plant species within our unique mega diverse flora will be safeguarded from extinction.
+The Project collaborates with partner organisations across 50 countries including South Africa.
+It has been in partnership with the South African National Biodiversity Institute (SANBI) for the past fifteen years.
+The new agreement, signed in 2010, between the SANBI and the MSBP will last up until 2015 with the intention to further renew it until 2020.Through the work of the MSBP in South Africa many rare and common plant species within our unique mega diverse flora have been and will be safeguarded from extinction.

 *Previously known as Millennium Seed Bank Project

 We make a significant contribution to the conservation of SA flora by collecting and banking the seeds from indigenous wild plant species, with a particular focus on species of conservation concern.
 The seeds, together with herbarium specimens and field data are collected and sent to the MSBP in the United Kingdom and duplicate collections are kept at the National Plant Genetic Resources Centre (NPGRC) in Roodeplaat, near Pretoria.
 The seed should remain viable and available for use for hundreds of years.

 Previous and current aims of the Millennium Seed Bank Partnership project in South Africa

 Focusing on endemic, economically important and endangered species the primary and initial aim of the MSBP was to collect 10% of South African flora by 2010 while simultaneously developing ex situ conservation capacity within the country.

 The MSBP in South Africa successfully reached its first milestone by banking the seed of 10% of the countries wild plant species.
 The achievements of the MSBP in South Africa over the past decade provided a platform from which to develop a new strategy.